GoekeLab/sg-nex-data/docs/SG-NEx_blow5_tutorial.md

 If successful, a merged BLOW5 file called reads.blow5 will be created along with its index reads.blow5.idx.
 You can rename these files to what you want.
 There are a few samples where some of the original FAST5 files are corrupted where the above mentioned method will fail.
 Converting such samples need some manual FAST5 file curation which is too advanced to discussed here.

-In summary, the easiest way in simply downloading the already converted BLOW5 files from the s3 bucket as explained [before](#data-access-and-preparation)
+In summary, the easiest way is simply downloading the already converted BLOW5 files from the s3 bucket as explained [before](#data-access-and-preparation).

 ## **Reference**